aya-prover/aya-prover-docs/src/guide/haskeller-tutorial.md

 # So you know some Haskell

 Great.
 I expect you to know something about GHCi and algebraic data types.
+This is an Aya tutorial for Haskell programmers.
 If you find a bug, open an issue on GitHub!

 ## Working with the REPL